NSHipster/articles/2013-07-08-nsexpression.md

 > `NSExpression` functions take a given number of sub-expression arguments.
 For instance, in the above example, to get the standard deviation of the collection, the array of numbers had to be wrapped with `+expressionForConstantValue:`.
 A minor inconvenience (which ultimately allows `NSExpression` to be incredibly flexible), but enough to trip up anyone trying things out for the first time.

-If you found the [Key-Value Coding Simple Collection Operators](http://nshipster.com/kvc-collection-operators/) (`@avg`, `@sum`, et al.) lacking, perhaps `NSExpression`'s builtin statistical, arithemtic, and bitwise functions will pique your interest.
+If you found the [Key-Value Coding Simple Collection Operators](http://nshipster.com/kvc-collection-operators/) (`@avg`, `@sum`, et al.) lacking, perhaps `NSExpression`'s built-in statistical, arithmetic, and bitwise functions will pique your interest.

 > **A word of caution**: [according to this table in Apple's documentation for `NSExpression`](http://developer.apple.com/library/ios/#documentation/cocoa/reference/foundation/Classes/NSExpression_Class/Reference/NSExpression.html), there is apparently no overlap between the availability of functions between Mac OS X & iOS.
 It would appear that recent versions of iOS do, indeed, support functions like `stddev:`, but this is not reflected in headers or documentation.
 Any details [in the form of a pull request](https://github.com/NSHipster/articles/pulls) would be greatly appreciated.